dmlc/gluon-nlp/docs/install.rst

 Install from Source Code
 ++++++++++++++++++++++++

-You can also first check out the code locally using git
+You can also first check out the code locally using Git:

 .. code-block:: console

    git clone https://github.com/dmlc/gluon-nlp
    cd gluon-nlp

-then use the provided `setup.py` to install into site-packages
+then use the provided `setup.py` to install into site-packages:

 .. code-block:: console